freekode/tp2intervals/README.md

 ### Info regarding scheduling for the next day with TrainingPeaks free account
 Officially you can't plan workouts for future dates, but practically you can plan workout for tomorrow with free TP account.
 You can plan workout for the next day relative to TP server local time.
-TP server local time is in UTC-6 time zone.
+The server is in UTC-6 time zone.

 E.g your TZ is UTC+2, current local datetime 20.05.2024 06:00.
 TP server local datetime is 19.05.2024 22:00.
 You can plan workouts for 20.05.2024, you can't plan workouts for 21.05.2024, you can do it in 2 hours.